Best Crypto Trading Apps

 One question you always want to have on the tip of your tongue is how safe the app truly is.
 Has the platform been breached in the past?
 While this isn’t necessarily an indicator of future breaches, those who are more liable may demonstrate a past record of exploits.

 Look up any hacks in recent times.
-The answers you find to these questions should be a part of your research process and a general understanding of the company.
+The answers you find to these questions should be a part of your research process and general understanding of the company.

 Use 2FA security and prefer in-app versus SMS